FSL-MQIP/LPC/README.md

 # LPC
-Repository for "Troubleshooting high laboratory pasteurization counts in raw milk requires characterization of dominant thermoduric bacteria"
+Repository for "Troubleshooting high laboratory pasteurization counts in organic raw milk requires characterization of dominant thermoduric bacteria, which includes non-sporeformers as well as sporeformers"